 - Painful intercourse

-If the fibroids are not causing any symptoms, or if the symptoms are minimal, your doctor may decide to watch and wait to see if the fibroids grow or start to cause more severe symptoms.
+If the fibroids are not causing any symptoms or the symptoms are minimal, your doctor may decide to watch and wait to see if the fibroids grow or start to cause more severe symptoms.

-If the fibroids are causing symptoms, here are some of your options:
+If the fibroids are causing symptoms, there are several options.

 Medication

-- GnRHa (gonadotropin releasing hormone agonist) – This is used to shrink fibroids but can only be used for a short time because it causes bone loss.
+- GnRH (gonadotropin-releasing hormone agonist).
+This is used to shrink fibroids but can only be used for a short time because it causes bone loss.
 It is often used right before surgery.

 There are many noninvasive or minimally invasive procedures used to treat uterine fibroids.
-These are just a few of the more common procedures:
+These are just a few of the more common ones:

-- Myolysis – The doctor inserts a needle into the fibroid, destroying the fibroid through electric current or by freezing it.
+- Myolysis.
+During this procedure, a doctor inserts a needle into the fibroid, destroying the fibroid through electric current or by freezing it.

-- Endometrial ablation – The doctor uses a needle with a laser or electric current to destroy the lining of the uterus.
+- Endometrial ablation.
+For this procedure, a doctor uses a needle with a laser or electric current to destroy the lining of the uterus.

 Surgery

-- Myomectomy – This surgery removes very large or multiple uterine fibroids.
-The uterus is not removed, so patients may still be able to have children.
+- Myomectomy.
+This surgery removes very large or multiple uterine fibroids.
+The uterus is not removed, so patients may still be able to have children, making it the best option for women who are still planning to have children in the future.